parrt/msds501/README.md

 * Class is held at 101 Howard on main floor classroom 155/156.
 * Quizzes are held on Tuesdays on first floor, 8:55 - 9:45.
 Both sections meet together Tuesday mornings for this.
 After taking the quiz, sec02 wanders off but sec1 stays in 155/156 for class.
-* My office is *likely* room 607 up on mezzanine above agora open area.
+* My office is room 607 up on mezzanine above the agora open area.

 **TEMPORAL COORDINATES.** Monday/Tuesday Sec01 10am-11:50pm, Sec02 1:10-3pm; July 9 (Mon) - August 7 (Tue).